Chemotherapy for testicular cancer

 Cancer cannot be passed on to your partner and sex will not make the cancer worse.

-Chemotherapy for men with testicular cancer often causes infertility during treatment and for a time after.
-This is usually temporary, and most men will recover their fertility after treatment.
+Chemotherapy for testicular cancer often causes infertility during treatment and for a time after.
+This is usually temporary, and you should recover your fertility after treatment.
 But your doctor will advise you to consider storing sperm before having treatment.
 How quickly your sperm count recovers varies from person to person.
 It generally starts to recover after about 18 to 24 months following treatment.
 But it can take up to 5 years to recover.

-Some men with testicular cancer have a low sperm count before they start treatment.
+You may have a low sperm count before you start cancer treatment.
 Treatment with chemotherapy can sometimes improve sperm production, once the sperm count has recovered after treatment.

 Although treatment may affect your fertility, it is not always possible to know when this will happen.
 You may still be able to get someone pregnant.
-Your doctor will advise you not to father a child during treatment.
+Your doctor will advise you not to start a pregnancy during treatment.
 This is because the chemotherapy drugs can temporarily damage your sperm, and possibly harm a developing baby.

 It is usually best to use a ‘barrier’ method of contraception, such as a condom, while you are having treatment.